The Associate Member Council (AMC) Elections are will open soon!

 - Collaborate as needed with other entities within the AACR;

 - Develop initiatives and services for early-career scientists, including programming, activities and events both at the AACR Annual Meeting and year-round;

 - Facilitate communication among early-career scientists through peer-to-peer networking, mentorship, and collaboration with senior AACR members;

 - Actively encourage and assist in the recruitment, retention and engagement of Associate members within AACR; and,

 - Assist in the promotion of the AACR and its programs, among other projects.

 In recognition of the extraordinary time commitments of early-career researchers, obligations related to AMC service are kept as manageable as possible.
 Throughout each year of service, council members participate in planning meetings, conference calls, receptions, and other events as official representatives of the AMC and the AACR.
 AMC members are expected to participate in monthly conference calls, attend all Annual Meetings during their term, attend an annual face-to-face planning meeting mid-year in Philadelphia, and periodically contribute to written materials.
-Typically, during the second or third year of service, AMC members are requested to chair various planning subcommittees.

 Overall, potential applicants should be aware that serving on the AMC requires year-round contributions and regular participation in activities.
 Again, on average, the AACR strives to keep the workload and time commitment for each AMC member fairly manageable.

 Notes from previous AMC Members about serving on the council: